 Kermit got it all wrong: It is easy being green.
-Going green doesn’t have to mean committing to a 10-mile walk to work or abiding by “if it’s yellow, let it mellow”—you can make a difference by making small adjustments that add up to big change.
-Here are 11 ideas to get you started.
+Committing to going greener doesn’t have to mean a 10-mile walk to work or abiding by “if it’s yellow, let it mellow”—you can make a difference by making small adjustments that add up to big change.
+Here are 11 ideas to get you started for Earth Day.

 It may seem counterintuitive, but your dishwasher is way more energy- and water-efficient at washing dishes than you are, as long as you’re running a full dishwasher.
 According to one German study, dishwashers use half of the energy and a sixth of the water, not to mention less soap.
 So, don’t feel guilty about skipping the sink of sudsy water, or about not pre-rinsing before loading up the machine—you’re actually doing the environment a favor by firing up your dishwasher.

-Not only is it convenient to pay all of your bills with a click or two, it’s also environmentally friendly.
+Not only is it convenient to pay all of your bills with a click or two, it’s also an easy way to go greener.
 One study found that the average U.S. household receives 19 bills and statements from credit card companies, banks, and utilities every month.
-By switching to online statements and online bill pay, each American household could save 6.6 pounds of paper per year, save 0.08 trees, and not produce 171 pounds of greenhouse gasses.
+By switching to online statements and online bill pay, each American household could save at least several pounds of paper and avoid producing over 170 pounds of greenhouse gases.
 Not bad for simply clicking a few “receive online statements” boxes.

-If you leave the tap running while you tend to your pearly whites, you’re wasting approximately 200 gallons of water a month.
+Leaving the tap running while you tend to your pearly whites each morning and night uses about eight gallons of water a day.
 Just turn the tap on when you need to wet your brush or rinse, instead of letting H20 pour uselessly down the drain.
 The same goes for anyone who shaves with the water running.

-Take some advice from your old pal Macklemore and hit up some thrift shops—and that goes for whether you’re getting rid of clutter or adding more to your home.
+Hitting up some thrift shops is a green idea—and that goes for whether you’re getting rid of clutter or adding household essentials to your home.
 Buying and donating to thrift stores and second-hand shops means you’re recycling, supporting your local economy, and saving money.
-In fact, by some estimates, every item of clothing donated reduces 27 pounds of carbon emissions.

 And grab a little guy for your desk at work, too.
 House plants and desk plants have been proven to improve your mood and raise productivity, but they also purify the air by removing volatile organic compounds (VOCs) found in homes and offices.
 They also absorb carbon dioxide and increase the humidity.
 Low-maintenance plants include pothos, spider plants, jade, various succulents, and peace lilies.

-Cut up paper that has only been used on one side and use it to scribble reminders, notes, grocery lists, etc. Or flip it over for any kids you know to color on.
+Cut up paper that has only been used on one side and use it to scribble reminders, notes, grocery lists, and more.
+Or flip it over for any kids you know to color on.
 (You can color on it, too, if you want.)

 Compact fluorescent bulbs (CFLs—the spiral light bulbs) may cost more upfront, but they’ll save up to $57 over the life of the bulb.
 More importantly, they use 70 percent less energy than traditional bulbs and installing them is as easy as screwing in a light bulb.
-(Insert joke here.)
+(Sorry.)

-You don’t have to cut out your daily driving entirely, but when you only have a few blocks, or perhaps just a mile or two to travel and don’t need to transport anything bulky, consider walking or hopping on your bike.
-Walking on those short trips generates less than a quarter of the greenhouse gasses that are emitted by driving the same distance.
+You don’t have to cut out your daily driving entirely, but when you only have a few blocks, or perhaps just a mile or two to travel and don’t need to transport anything bulky, consider walking, rollerblading, or hopping on your bike.
+Giving up the car and and walking just one day a week could cut your personal carbon output by a quarter, according to a 2021 study.